daveyarwood/blog.djy.io/src/_drafts/bash-survival-guide.md

 the next command as input, and loads of CLI utilities are written with the goal of being a useful participant in these pipelines.

-> ... but the quirks are unfortunate and significant, so my goal with this blog
-> post is to help you avoid the quirks, etc.
+As great as these strengths of Bash are, the aforementioned quirks are unfortunate and significant.
+My goal with this blog post is to get you better acquainted with these quirks and show you how to avoid them.
->
-> reword the above, it's just off the top of my head at the moment

 # Comments?